Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ```
 {% endraw %}

 There is only one problem here.
 The JSON object code block ends with a comma, so the last recipe ends also with a comma.
 JSON, however, disallows trailing commas.
-Now, in Liquid, you can eleminate the last comma, with the **unless forloop.last** statement.
+Now, in Liquid, you can eliminate the last comma, with the **unless forloop.last** statement.

 {% raw %}
 ```html